The Secret Behind Thick, Shiny Hair in Chinese Tradition

 Herbal All-Stars for Hair Health in TCM

-Dang Gui (Angelica Sinensis) – nourishes blood, especially helpful for women.
+Dang Gui (Angelica Sinensis) – The Blood Builder

 Eat for Your Hair – TCM Style